 Forward revenue multiples fell to multiyear lows (2.3x) as of Q4 2022 and revenue estimates dropping 5.4% on average.

 New issuances in digital health saw an uptick in the second half of the year, with follow-on offerings from Certara, Oak Street Health, R1 RCM and Alignment Healthcare in Q3 and Privia Health, Amerisource Bergen and Nextgen in Q4.
 There were no IPOs in the space in 2022.

 With valuations near five-year lows, will buyers see opportunities for growth and will sellers capitulate and transact in these conditions?

 Will the IPO window and offer an exit later in the year?

 CB Insights has released their State of Digital Health report – a recap and analysis of dealmaking, funding, and exits by private market digital health companies in 2022.
 It is of course no surprise that overall, global digital health activity in 2022 was not as robust as 2021.
 This has been the result in just about every sector across the board, so this is on par with what we are seeing globally and not specific to digital health.

 Below, we look at some key findings from their report and where this sector stands today.

 First, as stated above, global digital health activity dropped in 2022, with their data showing a drop of 57% year over year and total global funding coming in at $25.9 billion.
 Deals dropped to a five year low.
-They were down 33% year of year, and the total for global digital health funding last year was $25.9billion.
+They were down 33% year over year, and the total for global digital health funding last year was $25.9 billion.